kapunahelewong/git-playground/README.md

 You don't have to submit code or anything technical.
 It can be just a note saying hi, or something as simple as a typo fix.
 Or hey, how about a typo for someone else to fix?! 😊

+## Git Playground Spotlight

+When your PR is merged, you'll automatically appear in the [Git Playground Spotlight](https://cutiko.github.io/git-playground-spotlight/), as built by the most excellent @cutiko!🎉

 ## New

 Just added: Pet Pics!
 Add a photo of your favorite pet to the `pet-pics` folder and add it to the `pet-pics.md` file, following my example.
 I've started with my little dog, Pepper.
 Here's a preview!

 ![Pepper](pet-pics/Pepper.png)

 Look at her^^.
 She's serious about play, perfect for our Git Playground!!

 ## Code of conduct